EddieGranados/EduardoGranados.github.io/index.md

 ## Welcome to Eduardo Granados Page

-I am graduate from Kean University and have an interest in Cyber Secuirty, and will be all I learn on my path.
+I am graduate from Kean University and have an interest in Cyber Secuirty, and will be talking all that I learn on my path.

 ### Markdown